 Did Someone Die in My House?
-[How to Find Out in 2019]
+Free & Paid Ways to Find Out

 Everyone has thought the same morbid thought: has someone died in my house?
 Some may be motivated by sheer curiosity while others may think there’s paranormal activity in their home.
 It's important information to know considering that it could impact the value of your home.

 Regardless of your motivations, I’ve compiled a list of strategies you can use to potentially answer that question.

 If you’re considering buying or renting a house and want to know if someone died within the home, it doesn’t hurt to ask.
 In fact, some states require the seller to notify the buyer if someone has died within their home.

 Take for example the State of California, which considers someone dying in a home within the past three years a material fact.
 The sellers are therefore obligated to disclose it to buyers if the death occurred in the past three years.
 Other states (like Georgia, Pennsylvania, and Arizona) do not consider death to be a material fact and don’t require it to be disclosed.
 Talk to a real estate agent to learn about your state’s laws on the matter.

 Regardless of state law, you are still able to ask the seller (or listing agent) whether a death has occurred within the home.
 It’s not an absurd question to ask considering that the manner in which someone dies could reveal something about the home itself.
 What if the home’s location was a contributing factor in the previous occupant’s death?
 This could be the case if someone died in a home invasion because the home was located in an area with a lot of transient passerbys.

 The bottom line is that asking doesn’t hurt!
 Owners probably won’t be eager to disclose what happened but it’s within your rights to ask.
 It is unlikely that they will lie about a death occurring on the property since they would be opening themselves up to a lawsuit in the future.